-The evaluation process, criteria and timelines as described in this document:
+The evaluation process, criteria and timelines for the Director/CEO evaluation described in this document:

-- 1. Provides for both growth and accountability, and the strengthening of the relationship between the Board and the Director.
-The written report will affirm specific accomplishments and will identify growth areas.
-Some growth goals will address areas of weakness while others will identify areas where greater emphasis is required due to changes in the environment. - 2.
-Recognizes that the Director is the Chief Executive Officer.
-The Director is held accountable for work performed primarily by other senior administrators, e.g., fiscal management. - 3.
-Emphasizes the need for and requires the use of evidence for evaluation purposes.
-Evaluations are most helpful when the evaluator provides concrete evidence of strengths and/or weaknesses.
-The Performance Assessment Guide identifies the source of the evidence in advance, while the quality indicators describe expectations in regard to that evidence. - 4.
-Is aligned with and based upon the Director's roles and responsibilities.
-The Roles and Responsibilities statement is aligned with this evaluation document. - 5.
-Is linked to the Division's goals.
-The Continuous Improvement Planning and Reporting section directly links the Director's performance to the continuous improvement planning and reporting process, which includes the Division's goals. - 6.
-Sets out standards of performance.
-The quality indicators in the Performance Assessment Guide set out initial standards.
-When growth goals are identified, additional standards will need to be set to provide clarity of expectations and a means of assessing performance. - 7.
-Is also a performance-based assessment system.
-Such an evaluation focuses on improvement over time.
-The second and subsequent evaluations take into consideration the previous evaluation, and an assessment of the Director's success in addressing identified growth areas. - 8.
-Uses multiple data sources.
-Objective data such as audit reports and Ministry of Education monitoring reports, and student achievement data are augmented with subjective data provided in division surveys. - Elicits evidence to support subjective assessments.
-This must be the case when the Board provides feedback regarding the CEO's work relative to Board agendas, committee and Board meetings, etc. - 10.
-Ensures Board feedback is provided regularly.
+- 1.1 Provide for both growth and accountability, and the strengthening of the relationship between the Board and the Director. - 1.2 The written reports will affirm specific accomplishments and identify growth areas.
+Some growth goals will address areas of needed development while others will identify areas where greater emphasis is required due to changes in the environment. - 1.3 Recognize that the Director is the Chief Executive Officer for the Division.
+The Director is held accountable for work performed primarily by other senior administrators. - 1.4 Emphasize the need for, and requires the use of, evidence for evaluation purposes.Evaluations are most helpful when the evaluator provides concrete evidence of strengths and/or weaknesses.
+The Performance Assessment Guide identifies the source of the evidence in advance, while the quality indicators describe expectations in regard to that evidence.

+- 1.5 Align with the Director's Roles, Responsibilities and the Quality Indicators outlined in policy. - 1.6 Support the work towards the achievement of the Division's goals.
+This appendix directly links the Director's performance to the Strategic Planning and Reporting Section of Policy 13, which includes the Division's Strategic Plan and related goals. - 1.7 Set out standards of performance.
+The Quality Indicators in the Performance Assessment Guide set out initial standards.
+When growth goals are identified, additional standards will be set to provide clarity of expectations and a means of assessing performance. - Outline a performance-based assessment system that focuses on improvement over time.
+After the initial evaluation, all subsequent evaluations take into consideration the previous evaluation, and assess of the Director's level of success in addressing identified growth areas. - 1.9 Use multiple data sources.
+Objective data such as financial audits, performance audits, Ministry of Education monitoring reports, and student achievement data are augmented with subjective data to create a comprehensive and informed picture of performance. - 1.10 Elicit evidence to support subjective assessments.
+Multiple pieces of evidence will be provided to support subjective statements, especially those subjective statements provided by the Board regarding the CEO's work relative to Board agendas, committee and Board meetings, etc. - 1.11 Ensure Board feedback is provided regularly.
 Such feedback will be timely, supported by specific examples, and will focus on areas over which the Director has authority.